Maira447/future-ecommerce/README.md

 - In their account settings, user can track order and payment status.
 - All orders placed on the platform can be managed by ADMs on their internal dashboard.
 - The admin user has a dashboard, transaction history, list of system users, product CRUD, category CRUD and order history.
+- System administrators can update order and financial transaction status.

 ## TODO